-People who are just entering the world of fertility awareness based methods (FABM) may be surprised to find out that there are a variety of methods to choose from.
-These methods can be divided into five types
+If you are just entering the world of fertility awareness based methods (FABM) you may be surprised to find out that there are a variety of methods to choose from.
+These methods can be divided into five types:

 How Effective Are They?

-However, I will only cover the first three - symptothermal, hormonal, and mucus-only - for important reasons:
+In this article we will only cover the first three - Sympto-thermal, Hormonal, and Mucus-only; for important reasons:

 - Most temperature-only methods use expensive monitors and/or apps.
 These rely on proprietary algorithmic predictions, which means that you aren't actually learning much about your body.
 You aren't learning what the temperatures mean, or how to recognize something - good or bad - the algorithm didn't catch.
 It goes against the ethos of learning about your body, which is the foundation of FABMs.

-- As well, I won’t cover calendar, or “rhythm,” methods because they are based on “average” or “normal” cycles and have notoriously low efficacy rates.
+- We won’t cover calendar, or “rhythm,” methods because they are based on “average” or “normal” cycles and have notoriously low efficacy rates.
 Some methods use an average cycle from an individual, which will be slightly more effective, while others use averages from the whole population - talk about generalizing!
 These methods tend to give FABMs a bad name.

 Hormonal methods detect production of key fertility hormones with daily at-home urine tests and an electronic fertility monitor.
 Cross checking with daily cervical mucus observations is also encouraged in many of these methods.
 Examples of hormonal methods include the Marquette Method and FEMM.
 Hormonal methods are 88-90% effective with typical use.